-Our Zhongtian and Ping'an systems provide the technology infrastructure for the management of our network partners.
+Our Zhongtian system provides the technology infrastructure for the management of our network partners.
 Our Zhongtian system tracks each delivery order and calculates the network transit fees payable to us, and the last-mile delivery fees payable to our direct network partners and, where applicable, our indirect network partners.
+Prior to May 2018, we used the Ping'an system to handle payment settlement from our network partners to us and among our direct network partners.
 Our Ping'an system is synchronized regularly and retrieve the fee balances from our Zhongtian system.
 With this information, the Ping'an system manages the settlement of amounts from our direct network partners to us for parcel transit in our network.
-All of our direct network partners have an account on the Ping'an system and we require them to make a deposit into their respective account both for efficient settlement and as guarantee for the performance of their obligations.
-After each synchronization, the Ping'an system automatically transfers funds from the accounts of our network partners to ours as settlement.
-The Ping'an system also handles payment settlements among our direct network partners.
+We terminated the Ping'an system in May 2018 and switched to our cooperation with Alipay.
+All of our direct network partners have an Alipay account on our Zhongtian system, and we require them to make a prepayment from their respective account to our ZTO Alipay account through our Zhongtian system.
+The prepaid amount is used as transit fees settlement from our network partners to us and last-mile delivery fee settlement from us to direct network partners.

 All of our direct network partners and most of our indirect network partners work with us exclusively.
 A small number of our indirect network partners also operate their outlets for other express delivery companies.
-This is typically limited to situations where an outlet is located in a remote or isolated area or newly-entered market.
-Such exception to our exclusivity requirement in those situations helps to increase the outlet's business volume to support its business.
+This is typically limited to situations where an outlet is located in a remote or isolated area or newly-established markets.
+Such exception to our exclusivity requirement is necessary to support the outlet's start-up volume.

 We control the qualification of new network partners and provide extensive ongoing training to our network partners.
-We also periodically review the performance of our network partners with indicators including parcel volume, local market share, service quality and parcel safety/security.
+We also periodically review the performance of our network partners on parcel volume, local market share, service quality and parcel safety/security scores.
 We consider the conditions and forecast of the local market to set guidance for those indicators.
-We set guidance and review the performance of our network partners, as well as certain pickup and delivery outlets with large parcel volume.
-For all other regions, we set guidance and review our direct network partners at the provincial level.
-We reward those who significantly outperform the targets with fee discount.
+We also set guidance and review the performance of certain pickup and delivery outlets with large parcel volume.
+For our direct network partners at the provincial level, we provide fee discounts to those who significantly outperform the performance targets we set.

-If a direct network partner continuously fails to meet our performance targets, we can unilaterally terminate our cooperation with it, which historically has only occurred in isolated cases.
-In those cases, we introduce qualified buyers vetted by us or, in the cases where the exiting direct network partner has already identified a buyer itself, we review the buyer's credentials and decide whether to accept it as a new direct network partner.
-This process also applies to voluntary departure by direct network partners.
+If a direct network partner continuously fails to meet our performance targets, we can unilaterally terminate our cooperation agreement, which only occurred in isolated cases historically.
+In those cases, we would introduce qualified buyers vetted by us or, in the cases where the exiting direct network partner has already identified a buyer itself, we review the buyer's credentials and decide whether to accept or reject it.
+This review process also applies to voluntary departure by direct network partners.

-We offer our network partners latitude in their pricing and operation.
-The network partners have full discretion over their daily operations and make localized decisions with respect to facilities, vehicles and recruitment to meet their capacity and service needs.
+We provide our network partners latitude in their pricing decisions.
+The network partners have full discretion over their daily operations and can make localized decisions with respect to facilities, vehicles and recruitment to meet their operational needs.